API Keys

 | Enterprise | 3,000 |

-429 Too Many Requests response.
+When you exceed the rate limit, the API returns a 429 Too Many Requests response.
 Rate limit information is included in response headers:

 RateLimit-Limit: Maximum requests allowed per minuteRateLimit-Remaining: Remaining requests in the current windowRateLimit-Reset: Unix timestamp when the rate limit resetsRetry-After: Seconds to wait before retrying (when rate limited)